nvidia-holoscan/holohub/operators/advanced_network/README.md

 ```

 The settings above isolate CPU cores 6-11 on the Orin and 4-7 on the Clara, and turn 1GB hugepages on.

+For non-IGX or AGX systems please look at the documentation for your system to change the boot command.

 ##### Setting the CPU governor